 Penn National Gaming (PENN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the casino operator had gained 2.07% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 1.56% and lagged the S&P 500's gain of 4.82% in that time.
+Heading into today, shares of the casino operator had lost 11.96% over the past month, lagging the Consumer Discretionary sector's loss of 0.86% and the S&P 500's gain of 3.67% in that time.

-Investors will be hoping for strength from Penn National Gaming as it approaches its next earnings release.
-On that day, Penn National Gaming is projected to report earnings of $0.50 per share, which would represent year-over-year growth of 614.29%.
+Penn National Gaming will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Penn National Gaming to post earnings of $0.50 per share.
+This would mark year-over-year growth of 614.29%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.49 billion, up 44.91% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.67 per share and revenue of $5.83 billion, which would represent changes of +153.4% and +62.83%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Penn National Gaming.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Penn National Gaming should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Penn National Gaming is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Penn National Gaming has a Forward P/E ratio of 19.2 right now.
-For comparison, its industry has an average Forward P/E of 18.41, which means Penn National Gaming is trading at a premium to the group.
+Investors should also note Penn National Gaming's current valuation metrics, including its Forward P/E ratio of 22.22.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.7.

 The Gaming industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 197, which puts it in the bottom 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America